 Do you kneel?
 As a general rule, no.

 How do you do communion?
 We celebrate communion on the first Sunday of each month.
-Communion is by individual cup and bread, or by intinction where worshipers are invited to come forward, break off a piece of bread from the loaf, dip it in the cup, and partake.
+Communion is by individual cup and bread at your seat or sometimes we have you come forward to participate in the bread and cup.
 We use grape juice instead of wine.

 Do you take up a collection?
 At Arlington Reformed Church there is an Offering Box at the front of the sanctuary for your financial donations for the working of the church and it's outreach in our community.
 We don't pass an offering plate.
 As our guest, you are welcomed to give, but not expected-no one is watching, your giving is between you and God.